NixOS/rfcs/rfcs/0057-named-ellipses.md

 # Alternatives
 [alternatives]: #alternatives
-Not doing this would not have any major impact besides not making nix and nixpkgs nicer to use.
+Not doing this would not have any major impact besides not making Nix and nixpkgs nicer to use.

-# Unresolved questions
-[unresolved]: #unresolved-questions
-Should scope of this be expanded to binding any function argument to new names - for consistency, even though that might be considered redundant?